Skip to content

 A thrombosis is a clot which most often forms in veins of the lower legs.
 Risk factors for thrombosis include:

-- immobilisation.
+• immobilisation.

 Your DVT risk will be assessed prior to your surgery.
 Depending on the level of risk you will be fitted with a compression stocking (when on the ward prior to the operation) and may require the administration of an anticoagulant type medication.
 This will all be discussed with you at your pre-assessment appointment.
 DVT often presents with a painful swollen calf as well as redness of the leg and prominent veins on the top of the foot.
-If you suspect you may have a DVT you need to attend your local A&E department immediately.
+If you suspect you may have a DVT you need to attend your local accident and emergency department immediately.

 You should reduce the risk factors you can by:

-- following the exercise regime as recommended by your podiatric surgeon or the team.
+• following the exercise regime as recommended by your podiatric surgeon or the team.

 Trainees